3manuek/RDS_HIPAA_FTS/article.md

 Not only that.
 You want to score the results because you care about who matches the best.

-> For good practices I'll be casting every data type, in order to speed up the
-> query parsing.

 Also, keep in mind that the current approach could have issues in a very heavy write environments, mainly derived from the logic held by the trigger function.